DPhil in International Development

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 As a doctoral student you will become part of a vibrant research community.
-The department hosts some 70 outstanding academics and six research groups that are at the forefront of their specialist fields: the International Growth Centre, the International Migration Institute, the Oxford Poverty and Human Development Initiative, the Refugee Studies Centre, the Technology and Management Centre for Development and Young Lives.
-These groups contribute to the doctoral programme by providing case studies, fieldwork support and specialist supervision.
+The department hosts some 70 outstanding academics researching in four broad themes: political change, conflict and the environment; economic development and international institutions; migration and refugees in a global context; and human development, poverty and children.
+We host a diverse set of research groups that are at the forefront of their specialist fields: the International Growth Centre, the Oxford Poverty and Human Development Initiative, the Refugee Studies Centre, the Technology and Management Centre for Development, Young Lives and Changing Structures of Islamic Authority.
+These all contribute to the doctoral programme by providing case studies, fieldwork support and specialist supervision, alongside scholars working independently.